-In this article we discuss the different types of beehives available to beekeepers these days, with the pros and cons of each type.
+In this article we discuss the different types of beehives available to beekeepers these days in Britain and the pros and cons of each type.

 Margarets third blog post about spring preparations for our Bee Season in New Zealand